Klavaro/ebay-watch-analytics/README.md

 **Purpose**: Aggregate item-level metrics to understand visibility, pricing, and promotional features.

-- How do pricing and listing features (like coupons or top-rated experience) affect performance?
+- How do pricing and listing features (like coupons) affect performance?
-- Which countries or categories consistently perform well?
+- Which countries in which categories consistently perform well?

 ### `mart_condition_price_index`